Germany–Jordan relations: History

 Official diplomatic relations between Jordan and the Federal Republic of Germany (West Germany) were established in November 1953.
 Six years later, the German legation in Amman was transformed into an embassy.
 After the establishment of diplomatic relations with Israel on the part of the Federal Republic, Jordan and other Arab countries broke off diplomatic relations with West Germany.
 Two years later, however, bilateral relations between the two countries were resumed, and a Jordanian embassy was established in Bonn.
 After the end of the Hallstein Doctrine on the part of the Federal Republic under Chancellor Willy Brandt, Jordan also established official relations with the German Democratic Republic (East Germany) in October 1973.
 The GDR ambassadors in Damascus (Syria) were also accredited in Amman.

 Relations between Jordan and reunified Germany expanded with the Israel–Jordan peace treaty in 1994 and the coming to power of Abdullah II in 1999, who pursued a relatively pro-Western policy.
 In 2000, Jordan moved its embassy in Germany from Bonn to Berlin.
 Monarch Abdullah II met with German Chancellor Gerhard Schröder in 2001 and announced that Jordan was a "strong, loyal partner of Germany, the West and the entire world" and called on Germany to act as a mediator in the Middle East conflict.
 In turn, Chancellor Schröder described Jordan as a "stability factor" in the region and agreed to intensify bilateral relations.

 With the start of the civil war in Syria in 2011, Jordan took in millions of Syrian Refugees, which led to increased cooperation with Germany on migration and higher aid payments from Germany.
 In 2016 Jordan became part of Germany's "rearmament initiative" and received increased military equipment from Germany.
 In 2017, Bundeswehr soldiers were stationed in Jordan as part of the anti-IS coalition.
 In 2020, diplomatic relations between the two countries became closer when both states jointly opposed an Israeli annexation of the West Bank.

 Economic relations

 The total volume of trade between the two countries amounted to 687 million euros in 2021, putting Jordan in 90th place in the ranking of Germany's trading partners.
 For Jordan, Germany is one of the most important trade and economic partners.
 Germany imports from Jordan mainly clothing, raw materials and salt, and in return exports Vehicles, foodstuffs, chemical products and machinery to Jordan.

+On June 19, 2025, Jordan's Ministry of Planning and International Cooperation signed three agreements with German's Development Bank (KfW).
+These 35 million euros agreements will help small businesses around Jordan grow while focusing on more women being employed.
+The project was given the name: "Employment through Local Entrepreneurship," meant to support women entrepreneurs.